China fund defaults expose foreign partners to shadow banking risk

 The two recent cases that have rattled foreign companies involve investment products that have been unable to pay investors interest due at maturity.

-The latest involves a default by a fund marketed by a group of subsidiaries and partners of Noah Holdings, a Chinese wealth management product (WMP) company listed in New York.
+The latest involves a default by a fund marketed by a group of subsidiaries and partners of Noah Holdings (NOAH.N), a Chinese wealth management product (WMP) company listed in New York.

 Domestic media reported last week that the fund had experienced repayment problems with a 1 billion yuan ($162.5 million) WMP that was due to mature earlier this month.